DanielSincere/SPX/README.md

 ### Available commands

-    swish
+    spx
         list the available targets

-    swish --list
+    spx --list
         list the available targets

-    swish --version
+    spx --version
         show version and exit

-    swish --help
+    spx --help
         show this message

-    swish --init <template-name>
+    spx --init <template-name>
-        scaffold a new Swish scripts subdirectory in the current directory.
+        scaffold a new SPX scripts subdirectory in the current directory.
 The default scripts
-        subdirectory is `Swish`.
+        subdirectory is `SPX`.

-    swish --add <name>
+    spx --add <name>
         add a new script named <name> by creating a file at path `Sources/<name>/main.swift`,
         & a file at path `Sources/<Name>Lib/<Name>.swift`,
         & adding their targets to `Package.swift`

-    swish --build
+    spx --build
         update & build the scripts package, as a convenience.

-### Note on package structure

-I recommend using the old style of Swift targets, an executable target and a regular target for each script.
-I recommend the executable target depends only on the regular target.
-And the regular target is free to depend on external dependencies.
-Otherwise, in my experience, the package will fail to build about 50% of the time, even with Swift 5.7 on macOS 12 with Xcode 14.

 ## iOS template

-    swish -i ios
+    spx -i ios

-This will create a Swish directory with a script to generate an app icon from an SVG (`swish appicon`) and a script to push to the App Store (`swish appstore`).
-Read more about it at [templates/ios/Swish/README.md](templates/ios/Swish/README.md)
+This will create a `SPX` directory with a script to generate an app icon from an SVG (`spx appicon`) and a script to push to the App Store (`spx appstore`).
+Read more about it at [templates/ios/SPX/README.md](templates/ios/SPX/README.md)

 ## Demos

 There is an example project in the `demos` folder

 - The `VaporDemo` is a [Vapor](https://vapor.codes) app.
 This example is short, but still meaningful.
-Running `swish docker` from the `demos/VaporDemo` directory will build the docker container for this small vapor app.
+Running `spx docker` from the `demos/VaporDemo` directory will build the docker container for this small vapor app.

 - Screenshots.
-This PR shows the power of using Swish & Swift for scripting.
+This PR shows the power of using Sh & SPX for scripting.
 It uses `CoreGraphics` and `AVFoundation` along with `Sh` to take screenshots, and process them for the App Store & for publishing to a website. https://github.com/0xOpenBytes/ios-base/pull/14

 - Demo iOS project https://github.com/FullQueueDeveloper/SwishExampleiOSProject